Nachos Image and video data labeling tool for machine learning

 Need to validate technical feasibility in advance

-While solving problem 2, because of the technical issues, I had to redo the work.
+While solving problem 2, due to technical issues, I had to redo the work.
 From this experience, I realized it’s critical to check technical feasibility early.
 It also made me more proactive about discussing constraints with developers and testing assumptions before I get too deep into design.